 Site reference E45 Address Land north of i54 / M54.
 Site size (ha) 14.2 Proposed use E(g) - Offices, R&D or Light Industrial.
 B2 - General Industrial.
 Site selection criteria Assessment SA findings Major positive effects are predicted against the economy criteria due to the site delivering employment floorspace.
 Major negative effects are predicted against the landscape criteria, due to the site's Green Belt harm.
-The full assessment of all minor and major positive and negative sustainability effects arising from the site is a South Staffordshire Local Plan R - Appraisar of the Economic Land Availability Assessment score 61 Policy area and access to infrastructure The site is split across two Parishes, with the western third of the site located within Bilbrook Parish, whilst the eastern two-thirds being located within Brewood and Coven Parish.
+The full assessment of all minor and major positive and negative sustainability are predicted against effects arising from the site is a South Staffordshire Local Plan F vailable in the Sustainability • Economic Land Availability Assessment score 61 Policy area and access to infrastructure The site is split across two Parishes, with the western third of the site located within Bilbrook Parish, whilst the eastern two-thirds being located within Brewood and Coven Parish.
 The site is located just north of M54 and i54 adjacent to purpose built A4510 island and bridge link facilitating direct access to both.
-As such, the site is located less than 0.1km from i54 Strategic Employment Site.
-The nearest bus stop which hosts an hourly or better bus service is located approx. 0.6km south of the site along Innovation Drive.
-There is currently no train station located within an appropriate distance of the site.
-However, the proposed Brinsford Parkway Railway Station would be located approx. 3.7km east of the site.
-The site sits immediately adjacent J2, M54 eastbound exit.
-Approx. 0.6km east of the site is both the westbound exit and A449.
-Sequential test The site is in the Green Belt and therefore is not a sequentially preferable location.
-Green Belt harm Very high.
-Landscape sensitivity Low - moderate.
+As such, the site is locat less than 0.1km from i54 Strategic Employment Site. located approx. 0.6km There is currently no transfer of the site.
+However, the would be located approximated.
+The site sits immediate hich hosts an hourly or bett south of the site along Inno- ain station located within an he proposed Brinsford Parkv ox.
+3.7km east of the site. ly adjacent J2, M54 eastbouthe westbound exit and A44 vation Drive. n appropriate distance vay Railway Station and exit.
+Approx. 0.6km Sequential test The site is in the Green Belt and therefore is not a sequentially preferable location.
+Green Belt harm Landscape sensitivity Very high.
+Low - moderate.
 Impact on historic environment HESA scores the site a green for both direct and indirect potential harm to the historic environment, indicating no concerns identified, on current evidence, although archaeological mitigation measures may be required.
-Known site constraints The site is located adjacent operational sewage works which may render the site unattractive.
+Known site constraints The site is located adjacent operational sewage works which may rend the site unattractive.
 Site is slightly sloped in topography and includes wooded area in its eastern half.
-Waterhead Brook dissects the site, with Flood Zones 2 + 3, limiting development potential.
+Waterhead Brook dissects the site, with Flood Zones 2 + 3, limiting development potential. ooded area in its